ashtonc/contact-manager/README.md

 ## Bugs/fixes

-* Proper put/delete requests should be added.
+* Proper put/delete requests should be added (along with the ability to delete a contact).
 * Think a bit more about the nginx config...
 * Definition list CSS should be cleaned up, navigation should be made nicer, and the contact list could look better.
 * Some SQL errors still need to be properly handled in the code.